langurmonkey/gaiasky/CONTRIBUTING.md

 helix_nebula=Nebulosa de l'Hèlix
 ```

+If you don't know where to find the source of a catalog, check out the repositories starting with `gsdata` in [codeberg.org/gaiasky](https://codeberg.org/gaiasky).
+You can also download the catalog with Gaia Sky and inspect it directly in the data directory.

 #### Tip strings

 The loading screen of Gaia Sky displays tips on the general working of the program at the bottom.